davidiwu/NeuralNetwork/README.md

-# NeuroNetwork
+# Neural Network

-	1. using c# to demonstrate the back-propagation method for neuron network training
+	1. using c# to demonstrate the back-propagation method for neural network training
 	2. for activation function, here uses sigmoid function.
 	3. below shows the difference between sigmoid neuron and perceptron.

 # Train the network

-	demostrate how to train the network to act as an XOR / XAND function:
+	demostrate how to train the neural network to act as an XOR / XAND function:

 	xor function:
   		0 xor 0 = 0;  0 xor 1 = 1; 1 xor 0 = 1; 1 xor 1 = 0;